 Efforts to make Montgomery Co. roads safer appear to be working, report finds

-There was a 28% reduction on high injury network corridors, where the county prioritized safety projects, according to the county’s report.
+The new annual report on their “Vision Zero Initiative” showed between July 1, 2023 and June 30, 2024, serious and deadly crashes dropped 11% compared to pre-COVID years.
+There was a significant 28% reduction on high injury network corridors, where the county prioritized safety projects.
 Those are the stretches of road with the highest concentration of collisions.

-For years, Montgomery County has said one of its priorities is making it safer to cross the street.
+One of the priorities in Montgomery County was making it safer to cross the street.
 Four traffic signals and four pedestrian hybrid beacons were installed at crosswalks.
-Law enforcement also focused on speeding and impaired driving, issuing 15,795 traffic stops for excessive speeding during the last reporting year.
-The county has also invested heavily in bikeway projects, new sidewalk construction and community outreach.
+Law enforcement also focused on speeding and impaired driving, issuing 15,795 traffic stops for excessive speeding during that time.
+The county invested in bikeway projects, new sidewalk construction, and community outreach.

-The county continues to remind drivers to do their part keeping the roads safe by putting away their phones, buckling up, obeying the speed limit and never driving while impaired.
+Drivers are reminded to do their part to keep the roads safe by putting away their phones, buckling up, obeying the speed limit, and never driving while impaired.

 Get breaking news and daily headlines delivered to your email inbox by signing up here.